MartinPavlik/ramda-async/README.md

 # ramda-async
-`pipeAsync` and `traversePromises` function that play well with the rest of Ramda functions.
+Provides `pipeAsync` and `traversePromises` functions that play well with the rest of Ramda ecosystem.
 Now also plays "okish" with TypeScript.

 ## Install
 ```